Harry Reynolds (Home and Away)

-Harry Reynolds (previously Keller) is a fictional character from the Australian soap opera Home and Away, played by Justin Melvey.
+Harry Reynolds (also Keller) is a fictional character from the Australian soap opera Home and Away, played by Justin Melvey.
 He made his first on-screen appearance on 13 September 1999 and departed on 26 January 2001.

 Casting

 Prior to joining Home and Away, Melvey's career involved modelling, studying and improving his acting skills.
 When Melvey decided to "lay some grassroots", the opportunity to play Harry Reynolds in Home and Away came up.
 Of this Melvey said "I flew back to Sydney and auditioned for the role on a Thursday, found out I had it the following Monday, and then had to go back to LA to do a hair commercial on Tuesday.
 After that, I basically had to pack up my life, say goodbye to my friends and move back to Australia."

 Development

 In one storyline Harry's ex-girlfriend Alison (Jenny Apostolou) arrives.
 Melvey told a writer from TV Week that he and Apostolou had been friends since high school and used to have a crush on one another; so "it was quite funny" working with her on Home and Away.